getify/Functional-Light-JS/apA.md

 }
 ```

 While this approach is pure, it has negative consequences for performance.
 First, it creates the `[..]` temporary array wrapped around `val`.
-Then, `concat(..)` creates a whole new array to append it onto.
+Then, `concat(..)` creates a whole new array to append this temporary array onto.
 For each step in our composed reduction, that's a lot of arrays being created and thrown away, which is not only bad for CPU but also GC memory churn.

-The better performing impure version:
+The better-performing, impure version:

 ```js
 function listCombination(list,val) {